CMariuss/craft_box/README.md

-# C R A F T BOX - Social media app concept
+# Social media app concept

 This is a social media application concept developed using the Flutter framework for Android, iOS and Web platforms.